 Elland Road

-The club has played at Elland Road since the foundation of Leeds United, and as far as we're concerned they will never leave.
-A classic English stadium on the edge of a gritty working-class neighbourhood in the south of Leeds.
+Elland Road has been the club's home ground since Leeds United's foundation.
+As far as we're concerned they will also never leave.
+A classic English stadium on the edge of a gritty working-class neighbourhood.
 The exterior of Elland Road is, except for the imposing East Stand, not very special.
-But how different it is inside.
-The home of Leeds feels intimidating at times, with the fanatic crowd on top of the field.
+But the inside tells a different story.
+The home of Leeds feels intimidating.
+The crowd is right on top of the players on the pitch.
 Make sure you get to the stadium in time to hear 37,000 people chant 'Marching On Together': Goosebumps guaranteed.

 The infamous Leeds of the 1970s